noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 All studies mentioned are at higher power levels that research question. lack of evidence.

+one study on rat cells however it was in living rats. more accurate as thermal effects more easily ma
 ### improvements and extensions

 - While this paper only measured the effects of 2.45GHz EMFs, investigation into higher frequency waves could yield higher resuts